• Skip to primary navigation

 From the 19th century

 Yport is one of our favorite villages in Normandy.
-It’s not the most famous, but we like its atmosphere.
+It’s not the most famous, but we love its atmosphere.

-This is partly due to the typical architecture of the houses and the church with its two-colored stone walls.
+This is partly due to the typical architecture of the houses and the church with its two-tone stone walls.

 • Location